senx/warp10-ext-s3/doc/S3LOAD.md

 ## S3LOAD

 S3LOAD is used to load data stored as GTS in Amazon S3.
-It takes as input a gts selector and a parameter map.
+It takes as input a key for S3 storage and a parameter map.

 ```
-// GTS selector
+// S3 storage key (example: series selector)
-'GTS-WRAP'
+'GTS-WRAP{}'

 // Params map
 {